nyped/battleship/README.md

 - C
 - ncurses
-- a terminal that support colors
+- a terminal that supports colors

 ## wanna try it out?